 Depending on your circumstances, you may be due compensation from the other driver’s insurance company, your own auto insurance, or even compensation under workers’ compensation if you were in a work-related auto accident.
 Additionally, it may be possible that the department of transportation or a construction company could be found liable if a lack of road maintenance was the cause.
 In the case where a blow-out or defective part caused the crash, then the manufacturer may be responsible for your damages.

 There are many possibilities for negligent parties and our Georgia personal injury lawyers would need to investigate your case further to help determine which particular party could be liable for your injuries.
-Call the Law Offices of Shane Smith for help with your case at 770-HURT-999, and receive a free case consultation today.
+Call Shane Smith Law for help with your case at 770-HURT-999, and receive a free case consultation today.